danbev/learning-iot/README.md

 ARM holding is the company behind Arm based chips do not manufacture chips but instread they design parts of the chip and they license these designs to hardware manufactures that use them in their products (sometimes enhancing them).
-In contrast Intel both design chips and manufacture them.
+In contrast to Intel both design chips and manufacture them.

 Arm has a number of families of chip designs.
 For example there is the Cortex-M family which are mostly used in microcontrollers.